brittdalton/web_tech_hw/Readme.md

 ## Britt Dalton ##

-This repo will be my homework submission site for Web Technologies for Spring 2019.
+This repo will be my homework submission site for Web Tech for Spring 2020.

 #### Main Page for Course Work ####
 [Homework | Live Site](https://brittdalton.github.io/web_tech_hw/)